lichess-org/mobile/CONTRIBUTING.md

 2. Search to make sure it isn't a duplicate.
 [The advanced search syntax](https://help.github.com/articles/searching-issues/) may come in handy.
 3. It is not a trivial problem or demands unrealistic dev time to fix.
 Such issues may be closed.
+4. You're not posting a one liner such as "X feature is missing".
+It is useless, we already know exactly what features are missing.
+Feature request are allowed if you're suggesting a new idea, while explaining it in the most detailed and clear possible way.
-4. You provide device hardware and operating system information to help with the debug.
+5. You provide device hardware and operating system information to help with the debug.

 ## I want to suggest a feature for Lichess